thebegginerexperience/thebegginerexperience.github.io/casting_bug.markdown

 **Step 3:** After a successful vibe check, you'll receive an official invitation to the cast!

 **Step 4:** Once the cast is set, we'll schedule our Session 0 to kick things off.
-Shooting to officially get started mid-August and record the adventure in two or three sessions.

 # How to Apply
 Follow this link to sign up: <a href="https://docs.google.com/forms/d/e/1FAIpQLSejtZslGB7wT0E2Y41R_uFvUvJaM-Q4ZfEXSfbhdu9dXxGodQ/viewform?usp=header" target="_blank">Casting Call Sign-Up Form</a>